Fatboychummy-CC/CCTest-Framework/README.md

 =======================================================
 @@                      WARNING                      @@
 =======================================================
-- The above methods CANNOT be used outside of a test.
+- The above methods CANNOT be used outside of a test. -
-- Doing so will cause your program to hang.
+- Doing so will cause your program to hang.           -
 =======================================================
 ```

-$${\textsf{\color{red}Warning: The above methods CANNOT be used outside of a test.
-Doing so will cause your program to hang. long text to test wrappi}}$$

 ##### Mock method additions